VIBE: Relaxed, Dog Friendly

 We hope to return soon to this quiet, dog-friendly Florida beach on the Atlantic Ocean.
 It is only 5 miles away from the busy Flagler Beach Pier and crowded Palm Coast tourist area.
 With clean, coral sand, rolling waves and endless blue sky, you might just feel like you're the only person on the beach.

-Varn Park has the most colorful sand we have seen so far.
+Varn Park has the most colorful sand.
 It is almost orange!
 It also takes the prize for some of the thickest beach sand we have ever seen.
 It even beats Jensen Beach Park!
 It is so soft it can be difficult to walk in it.
 The beach has also experienced erosion and has quite a slope.
 You might want to walk closer to the ocean when looking for a place to set up your umbrella and chairs.
-Once you get closer to the water, you will notice the sand is actually full of shells and it is sticky!
-It's a bit like sinking sand.
-Make sure you wash off at the shower station before you leave the beach.

 This photo shows only half of the parking lot area, which is bigger than we expected.
 You can park near the wooden walkway and bathrooms, or choose the sandy pathway beach access close to the park entrance.
 There's plenty of room for both cars and trucks.
 If you are using an RV during your Florida beach trip, there are several RV parks located right on the oceanfront before you reach Varn Park.
 In fact, one is right next to the park.
 A small shower area is located just outside the newly renovated bathrooms.
 What more do you need?